-About Pablo Calderon Martinez
+About Dr Pablo Calderon Martinez

-Pablo is a Lecturer in Politics & International Relations at the New College of the Humanities.
+Pablo is a Assistant Professor in Politics & International Relations at the New College of the Humanities.
 Prior to joining NCH, Pablo was a Lecturer in Spanish at Aston University, a Visiting Assistant Professor (Research) in International Political Economy at the Centre for Teaching and Research in Economics (CIDE) in Mexico, and a Teaching Fellow in Spanish and European Studies at King’s College London.
 Pablo has also held research positions at the Centre for Advanced Study in the Social Sciences at the Juan March Institute, and at the Department of International Relations at ITESO University.

 Pablo completed a PhD in Spanish and Latin American Politics/Democracy and Democratisation at King’s College London in 2014, and holds an MSc in European Identities from the London School of Economics and a BA in International Relations from ITESO University.
 He is a Fellow of the Higher Education Academy and a member of the Mexican National System of Researchers (SNI), Level 1.

 MSc European Identities, London School of Economics (2007)